 Presentations will focus on major biopsychosocial concepts in the context of clinical presentations, aimed at stimulating active student participation in the application of knowledge.
-The student must read the assigned material before attending a scheduled session in order to intelligently discuss issues or ask for clarification about a concept.
-All sessions are intended to be very interactive between students and faculty and among students.
-Large group sessions are not intended to present all information; students are expected to study information in the assigned text or other materials to supplement material presented in class.
-The textbook assignments will be the benchmark for the level of detail examined.
-The radiology component of the course will focus on the recognition of anatomic structures using various radiologic techniques.
+The student must read the assigned material before attending a large group session in order to intelligently discuss issues or ask for clarification about a concept.
+All sessions are intended to be very interactive between students and faculty.
+Large group sessions are not intended to present all information; students are expected to study information in the assigned text to supplement material presented in class.
+Assigned reading and posted materials will be the benchmark for the level of detail examined.

-Grand Rounds (Location: Auditorium)
+Friday morning presentations (Location: Auditorium)